-The Defense Department acknowledges, General Kehler, that Russia is increasing its reliance on nuclear weapons and that the pace and scope of China's nuclear programs, as well as the strategy behind their plans, raises questions about their future intentions and the number of weapons they intend to have.
-Likewise, India and Pakistan are modernizing their nuclear forces and the French president recently commented that nuclear weapons are essential for France.
-And of course, North Korea continues to expand its capabilities, while Iran is on the verge of acquiring nuclear weapons.
+DOD acknowledges, General Kehler, that Russia is increasing its reliance on nuclear weapons and that the pace and scope of China's nuclear programs, as well as the strategy behind their plans, raises questions about their future intentions and the number of weapons they intend to have.
+Likewise, India and Pakistan are modernizing their nuclear forces and the French President recently commented that nuclear weapons are essential for France.
+Of course, North Korea continues to expand its capabilities, while Iran is on the verge of acquiring nuclear weapons.